ABakker30/mobilekoospuzzle/docs/EXTRACTION_LOG.md

 - **Piece Format**: See upstream `tests/data/pieces/` examples

 ## Notes
-- Only minimal reference set imported (2 containers, 1 piece library)
+- Complete container set imported (7 containers: tiny_4, tiny_6, tiny_20, tiny_24, tiny_32, box16, pyramid16)
+- All containers are FCC v1 format from upstream test suite
 - Status and event files are examples based on schema documentation
 - No engine code or algorithms imported
 - All files maintain upstream attribution and licensing